GDQuest/krita-batch-exporter/README.md

 Our goal is to extend and enhance powerful but underused features that already exist in Krita to empower artists.

+## How to Use and video demo

+You can find a [video intro and tutorial](https://youtu.be/jJE5iqE8Q7c) on our YouTube channel.

+The plugin also comes with [text-based](https://github.com/GDquest/krita-batch-exporter/blob/master/krita_batch_exporter/Manual.md) documentation.

 ## How to install

 Due to limitations in Krita, the plugin needs Python 3 and a specific version of the Pillow image library installed alongside it to use all its features.